evidentlyai/evidently/docs/book/reports/data-drift.md

 **2. When you are debugging the model decay.** If you observe a drop in the model quality, you can evaluate Data Drift to explore the change in the feature patterns, e.g., to understand the change in the environment or discover the appearance of a new segment.

-**3. To understand model drift in an offline environment.** You can explore the historical data drift to understand past changes in the input data and define optimal drift detection approach and retraining strategy.
+**3. To understand model drift in an offline environment.** You can explore the historical data drift to understand past changes in the input data and define the optimal drift detection approach and retraining strategy.
 Read more in a [blog](https://evidentlyai.com/blog/tutorial-3-historical-data-drift) about it.

 **4. Before model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.
-If there is no data drift drift, the environment is stable, and retraining might not be necessary.
+If there is no data  drift, the environment is stable, and retraining might not be necessary.

 To run data drift checks as part of the pipeline, use the Test Suite.
 To explore and debug, use the Report.